-Kadmos Consultants have a specialist expertise in European free movement rights, which is a particularly complex branch of UK immigration law.
-European free movement rights are the rights of EU nationals and their family members in the UK and also the rights of British citizen who have lived and worked in another EU country and have thus acquired European rights in respect of bringing to the UK their family members from outside the EU.
+Kadmos Consultants have specialist expertise in European free movement rights, which is a particularly complex branch of UK immigration law.
+European free movement rights are the rights of EU nationals and their family members in the UK and also the rights of the British citizens who have lived and worked in another EU country and have thus acquired European rights in respect of bringing to the UK their family members from outside the EU.

 EU citizens do not need any special documents in order to come to the UK.
 Whether they are coming for a short visit or to take up employment and settle in the UK, their entry to the UK is not subject to any visa requirements.

 Family members of EU nationals who are not EU nationals themselves, generally require an EEA family permit to enter the UK with their EU national family member.
 This family permit is issued overseas and works as a visa or entry clearance to the UK.
 At the same time, an EEA residence document issued by another Member State may work as a family permit, or as authorisation for entry to the UK.
 We would therefore advise those who intend to travel to the UK as the family members of EU nationals to check with us if they need the family permit.
 We do not charge for this consultation and it may save you the cost and hassle of applying.

 It may be worth noting that family members in EU law include the spouse, children under the age of 21 or above the age of 21 but still financially dependent on the parent, dependent parents, grandparents and great grandparents.
 There is also a concept of “extended family members”.
 It refers to siblings and more distant relatives, such as cousins, aunts and uncles.
 Extended family members may also be entitled to an EEA family permit if they either had lived in the household of the EU national or depend financially on the EU national.